josndan/stunning-mobility-models/README.md

 |     SVM     |     44.89%    |

-Traditional ML models are atleast as good as deep learning models such as LSTM for given mobility data.
+Traditional ML models are atleast as good as deep learning models such as LSTM for the given mobility data.